Responsive Images

 What’s happening?

-We used srcset
+We used the srcset

 Chapter 2 - Why do we need responsive images?